SCooL24/SCooL24.github.io/program/index.md

 **Room:** M103
 The room is on the ground floor (1st floor) of the building.
 Maps of the building can be found [here](https://en.ru.is/campus/).

+#### Dinner and social event ####

+The dinner takes place on Wednesday at Nauthóll, which is close to Reykjavik University, [there](https://maps.app.goo.gl/Z5vW3NgSsHgmtVjT8).

+On Thursday we will go on a whale watching tour starting from the Old Harbour of Reykjavik.
+We will meet [at this place](https://maps.app.goo.gl/tfFebtV9fTMZnRRR9).
+The tour last approximately 3 hours.
+We will announce the time soon.